-For those who suffer from migraine, homeopathy can be a boon in curing this order.
-Long term treatment with homeopathic remedies can eradicate migraine headaches.
+For those who suffer from migraine, Ayurveda can be a boon in curing this order.

 Migraine headache is not an easy disease to do away with.
 Even with Ayurveda, moderate to severe form of migraine headaches take a while to get totally cured and usually gradually get better in a phased out manner; they usually do not disappear in one go.
 Usually whenever patient experiences such a headache they themselves often start off with paracetamol, aspirin, ibuprofen or other analgesics.
 OTC drugs may provide some relief, although they are typically not effective for most sufferers, and therefore is a very dangerous and harmful practice.

 In allopathy treatment, patients who have been diagnosed with reccuring migraines, migraine abortive medications are prescribed.
 It means treating the attack at the onset can often abort it before it becomes serious.
 Similarly many NSAIDs are prescribed for a long time like paracetamol, naproxyn, excedrin, metoclopramide, megraleve, analgesics combines with caffeine and antiemetics.
 In short they treat the symptoms and not the person suffering from migraine headaches.
 These medicines are made up of synthetic products and are non organic.
 So, in one way they might be relieving your symptoms for an hour or so but the other way they are making you face other problems which we call side effects.
 Most of the pain killers are toxic to kidneys and liver which are vital organs.

 Moreover allopathic pain killers are just a temporary solution.
 They have the same type of medicine for every migraine sufferer.
 Allopathy just works superficially and does not treat the root cause of migraine headaches.